JohnPaton/johnpaton.github.io/content/posts/custom-color-themes-in-matplotlib.md

+*Update 03/10/2017: The axes.prop_cycle property is now only supported as a single line, no line breaks.
+This has not been updated in the downloadable template but may be fixed in a future release.
+See [the issue on GitHub](https://github.com/matplotlib/matplotlib/issues/9184) for more info.*

 At KPMG, like (I imagine) at most companies, we have a custom color palette that presentations and other materials are supposed to conform to.
 I actually quite like it when things I produce have a consistent look and feel, so I decided to find out how to make a custom color palette in [matplotlib](https://matplotlib.org/).
 Turns out that it's super easy.